 Members of the LGBTQ+ community can have unique experiences with prostate cancer, and ZERO is here to help.
 Additionally, our partner, Malecare, has a network of support groups and social workers who specialize in helping LGBTQ+ people through their prostate cancer journey.

-I am a gay or bisexual man
+I am a gay or bisexual man with prostate cancer

 Gay and bisexual men have no increased risk of prostate cancer as compared to straight men.
 Neither oral nor anal sex increases the risk of prostate cancer.

-I am a transgender woman
+I am a transgender woman with prostate cancer

 Although prostate cancer is often described as a male cancer (including on this website), the reality is that anyone who was born with a prostate can develop prostate cancer.
 We’re still learning about the impact that transitional hormones and gender-confirming surgery can have on the risk of prostate cancer.
 If you have a doctor you trust, that is the best person to talk to about your specific risk.
 Prostate Cancer Canada also has a very detailed and well-cited page about the effects of gender-confirming surgery and transitional hormones on prostate cancer risk, screening, and diagnosis for trans women.